pradeepgadde/blog/_posts/2022-05-25-create-azure-app-cloud-shell.md

 ---

-In this post. let us look at how to deploy a basic HTML+CSS site to Azure App Service by using the Azure CLI `az webapp up` command.
+In this post, let us look at how to deploy a basic HTML+CSS site to Azure App Service by using the Azure CLI `az webapp up` command.
 We will then update the code and redeploy it by using the same command.
+This is the first one in the Build: Azure Developer Challenge.

 The `az webapp up` command makes it easy to create and update web apps.
 When executed it performs the following actions:
 Create a default resource group.